Algorithms for Carmichael numbers: Asymptotically faster algorithms

 \item The count of these Carmichael numbers is bounded by considering $P( r^\star + k \lambda(P))< B $, where $B^{1 - 2\delta} < P \leq B^{1 - \delta} $ are cyclic numbers that are $B^{\delta}$-smooth.

 Algorithmically, we could use a sieve on this interval to find the $B^\delta$-smooth numbers and this would suffice for the purposes of our proof.
 However, we recommend constructing the set explicitly.
-This is akin to the prime-by-prime construction featured above and can be thought of as an algorithmic realization of Buchstab's identity for counting smooth numbers.
-This also would allow an early-abort by not proceeding whenever $P\lambda(P) > B$.
+This is the prime-by-prime construction technique but restricted to a table of primes less than $B^\delta$.
+In this way, we could have early-abort by not proceeding whenever $P\lambda(P) > B$.